• Skip to primary navigation

 • 💬 Comments

-• They're quick to prep the night before and then all you have to do is place them on a hot pan to roast.
+• They're quick to prep the night before: Roast them on a hot pan the next day and you're all set.

 📝Ingredient Notes